lrleon/samsung/codeBook.md

 * fBodyGyroJerkMag

-Note that these variables have the word ".mean" or ".std" as part of your names; they are omitted for the sake of "line's economy"
+Note that these variables have the word ".mean" or ".std" as part of your names; they are omitted for the sake of "line's economy".

+**Note that all above variables represent averages**.

 ## About the functions in the script run_analysis.R